-- In a decentralized approach, the service consumer propagates a token related to its identity (and possibly - other identities in a service chain), and this is assessed by a "local" PDP and PEP.
-The service PDP - 3253 refers to locally expressed policy, and therefore, its PDP can inspect the policy and the security - 3254 credentials propagated in order to make an access control decision.
-If only identity information about the - 3255 initiator is propagated into the service, the service may retrieve additional authorization credentials from - 3256 an Attribute Service lookup based on the identity. - 3257 The decentralized model alleviates the performance concerns of the purely central model, as it does not - require access to a set of centralized servers used to make access control decisions.
-Because the policy - 3259 is locally expressed, the service may enforce its own policy, expressed in its service contract with service - 3260 consumers.

-- 3261 There are two potential concerns with this model.
+- 3262 In a decentralized approach, the service consumer propagates a token related to its identity (and possibly other identities in a service chain), and this is assessed by a "local" PDP and PEP.
+The service PDP 3263 3264 refers to locally expressed policy, and therefore, its PDP can inspect the policy and the security 3265 credentials propagated in order to make an access control decision.
+If only identity information about the 3266 initiator is propagated into the service, the service may retrieve additional authorization credentials from an Attribute Service lookup based on the identity.
+3267 - 3268 The decentralized model alleviates the performance concerns of the purely central model, as it does not 3269 require access to a set of centralized servers used to make access control decisions.
+Because the policy 3270 is locally expressed, the service may enforce its own policy, expressed in its service contract with service 3271 consumers. - 3272 There are two potential concerns with this model.
 One concern is that there is no information hiding.
-If an - 3262 assertion about the initiator is propagated into the service, the service may need security credentials of - 3263 the consumer in order to execute access control policy, and these credentials may be sensitive or - 3264 confidential.
+If an 3273 assertion about the initiator is propagated into the service, the service may need security credentials of the consumer in order to execute access control policy, and these credentials may be sensitive or 3274 confidential.
 A second concern revolves around access control policy management.
-As this decentralized - model is based on making "local" (not centralized) access control decisions at the service level, there is a - 3266 possibility that

-Access control policies may not be consistently enforced throughout the SOA ecosystem

-• Changing organizational access control policies require policy changes throughout the SOA ecosystem (vs. in a central location) and may be therefore difficult to immediately enforce.

-Therefore, there is a danger that access control policies may be out-of-date and inconsistent.

-It is therefore prudent that in using such an approach, that these concerns be addressed.
+As this decentralized 3275 3276 model is based on making "local" (not centralized) access control decisions at the service level, there is a 3277 possibility that - Access control policies may not be consistently enforced throughout the SOA ecosystem - 3278 Changing organizational access control policies require policy changes throughout the SOA 3279 ecosystem (vs. in a central location) and may be therefore difficult to immediately enforce.
+3280 - 3281 Therefore, there is a danger that access control policies may be out-of-date and inconsistent.
+3282 It is therefore prudent that in using such an approach, that these concerns be addressed.

-5.2.5.2.3 Hybrid Access Control Approaches
+3283 5.2.5.2.3 Hybrid Access Control Approaches

-3313 3314 A purely centralized approach has significant weaknesses related to performance, availability, and scalability; a purely decentralized approach does not support a requirement to have centralized control of access control policy.
-In response, hybrid approaches have emerged to provide a "happy medium" between local control of policy (where services express all policy) and central control of policy (where a central policy server expresses all policy).
-In hybrid models, each service can both express local policy and leverage global organizational policy (which can be periodically downloaded or syndicated to the local services) in order to make decisions.
-The balance between the models will depend on the context in which the hybrid is applied.
+3284 A purely centralized approach has significant weaknesses related to performance, availability, and 3285 scalability; a purely decentralized approach does not support a requirement to have centralized control of soa-ra-v1.0-csprd03-rev1 Edits to CSPRD03 02 November 2012 Standards Track Work Product Copyright © OASIS Open 2012.
+All Rights Reserved.
+Page 92 of 115

+3286 access control policy.
+In response, hybrid approaches have emerged to provide a "happy medium" between local control of policy (where services express all policy) and central control of policy (where a 3287 central policy server expresses all policy).
+In hybrid models, each service can both express local policy 3288 and leverage global organizational policy (which can be periodically downloaded or syndicated to the 3289 local services) in order to make decisions.
+The balance between the models will depend on the context in 3290 3291 which the hybrid is applied.

-5.2.6 Architectural Implications of SOA Security
+5.2.6 Architectural Implications of SOA Security 3292